Consumer Proposal Myths Debunked

 A proposal usually lasts three to five years, but you can pay it off early with no penalties.

-Many people finish ahead of schedule because they:
+Many people finish early because they:

 • receive a tax refund